Do Your Homework! 3 Reasons Why Science Says Personalizing Outreach Drives Results

 1. Your Brain LOVES Stories That Revolve Around You

 If your life and everything that happens in it were a movie, who would be the star?
-YOU of course!

-Since the primary function of our brains is to keep us safe, we automatically contextualized all the information we encounter on the basis of how it impacts us personally.
+Since the primary function of our brains is to keep us safe, we automatically contextualize all the information we encounter on the basis of how it impacts us personally.
 That’s why we tend to be drawn to information that features relevant details about us; the star of our movie.

-In fact, in a study conducted at Harvard University, researchers noted that 30-40% of everyday speech is used to inform other people about ourselves and our own subjective experiences.
+In fact, in a Harvard University study, researchers noted that 30-40% of everyday speech is used to inform other people about ourselves and our own subjective experiences.
 Further experimentation in the area of financial rewards also discovered people prefer to answer questions about their own beliefs and opinions even when answering other types of questions would have earned them more money.
-In short, people will pay to talk about themselves!

-It’s no surprise then that one of the best ways to engage customers and get them to respond is to make the dialogue about them.
+It’s no surprise then that one of the best ways to engage customers and get them to respond is to make the questions and dialogue about them.
 Of course, if your goal is to achieve maximum engagement, this information should go beyond simply understanding their role, industry or company and include information that is both timely, relevant, and accurate.

 For example: